ewonglab/enhancer_turnover/Neural_Network_Prediction/models/README.md

 ## The best trained models

 The best trained models we used for prediction can be found in the models.tar.gz file.
-Due to file size limitition, you can access it from the link.
+Due to file size limitation, you can access it from the link.
 The model can directely use for TF binding prediction.

 - CEBPA_hg38trained.model
 - CEBPA_mm10trained.model